gfranzini/tracer-manual/computed-files.md

 | `toLC_false_` | Everything to lower case DISABLED |
 | `rDia_false_` | Remove diacritics DISABLED |
 | `w2wl_false-wlt_5` | Replace word by word length DISABLED-For words of 5 letters or more |

+This folder represents the first step in your detection task, Preprocessing
+.
+The other five steps of the
+detection process are all nested within this folder.
+So, if you open the Preprocessing folder, you’ll find the second folder in the sequence, the Featuring/Training folder.
+Within the
+Featuring/Training
+folder, you’ll find the
+Selection
+folder, and so on and so forth until you reach the final Scoring folder.
+In each and every folder you’ll find the relevant files resulting from the settings you specified in the tracer_config.xml file.

+---

 Every run of TRACER automatically produces a number of files, which can be viewed in the corpora directory.
 For example, running TRACER on the KJV.txt file will automatically produce the following files \(also depending on the parameters set in the
 tracer\_config.xml file, as already described in section 6.4\):